LCRPG/lcrpg/README.md

-# LCRPG
+# RPCG
 [![Build Status](https://dev.azure.com/rpcg/rpcg/_apis/build/status/RPCG.rpcg?branchName=master)](https://dev.azure.com/rpcg/rpcg/_build/latest?definitionId=1&branchName=master)

 ## Introduction

-Welcome to the LCRPG Project.
+Welcome to the RPCG Project.
 We are trying to build an RPG system where the randomness is in the cards, not in dice.

 ## Rulebook